gregwinn/gregwinn.github.com/_posts/2016-10-28-using-thinaer-s-api.md

   <p>THINaer API provides near-real time access to proximity and environmental information.</p>
 </div>

-Something a little special with this API is that it allows a developer to organize it’s devices based on “clients” and “venues”.
+Something special with this API is that it allows a developer to organize it’s devices based on “clients” and “venues”.
 This comes into play when you are building a multi tenant application using the API.
 You can then have many “clients” that belong to your application and assign devices to the client as you see fit, providing some separation for your customers.
 Within the “client” you can then further organize to “venues”, this often relates to physical locations but are really just groups and can be used anyway you see fit.

 ### Getting started - Authentication
-Before you can make any requests to get data you need to authenticate with the API.
+Before you can make any requests to get data, you need to authenticate with the API.
 Below is an example using CURL.

 {% highlight bash %}